Ocheyedan/gadugi/README.md

 Gadugi facilitates the cohabitation of multiple versions of the same library within a java project.

-Why in the World? ...
+Why in the world ... ?
 ---------------------